getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

 });
 ```

-*NOTE:* The `Tracing` integration is available then under `Sentry.Integrations.Tracing` when using the CDN bundle.
+*NOTE:* The `Tracing` integration is available under `Sentry.Integrations.Tracing` when using the CDN bundle.

 To send traces, you will need to set the `tracesSampleRate` to a nonzero value.
 The configuration above will capture 25% of your transactions.

 You can pass many different options to the `Tracing` integration (as an object of the form `{optionName: value}`), but it comes with reasonable defaults out of the box.

-For all possible options see [TypeDocs](https://getsentry.github.io/sentry-javascript/interfaces/apm.tracingoptions.html).
+For all possible options, see [TypeDocs](https://getsentry.github.io/sentry-javascript/interfaces/apm.tracingoptions.html).

-*tracingOrigins Option*
+**tracingOrigins Option**

 The default value of `tracingOrigins` is `['localhost', /^\//]`.
 The JavaScript SDK will attach the `sentry-trace` header to all outgoing XHR/fetch requests whose destination contains a string in the list or matches a regex in the list.
-If your frontend is making requests to a different domain, you will need to add it there in order to propagate the `sentry-trace` header to the backend services, which is required to link transactions together as part of a single trace.
+If your frontend is making requests to a different domain, you will need to add it there to propagate the `sentry-trace` header to the backend services, which is required to link transactions together as part of a single trace.

 *Example:*